titilda/appunti/Parallel Computing/index.md

 Parallel patterns are used to solve specific types of issues that arises when moving from a serial implementation to a parallel one.

+Some kond of patterns can be classified as **collective**s: those are the patterns that operates on the entire collection of data rather than on the single elements.

+Reduce, scan, partition, scatter and gather are collectives.

 ### Control patterns

 **Control patterns** are used to control the execution flow in parallel programs.